harveydevereux/CS2-CPP/README.md

 ## Summary

-This is a modification to the C++ implementation of CS2 min-cost-flow scaling algorithm see CREDITS for full details.
+This is a python module based on a modification of a C++ implementation of CS2 min-cost-flow scaling algorithm see CREDITS for full details.

 The main additions are reading a certain file structure into the algorithm and outputing the